-While the sentencing transcript reflects that the District Court judge did not consider Petitioner's crime to be of the most egregious character, the District Court judge nevertheless recognized that Petitioner's criminal acts could potentially have had an adverse impact on the healthcare system.
-The District Court judge stated, "The crimes that [Petitioner and the other defendants] have pled guilty to in this case arise from a statute which is, in essence, a prophylactic statute.
-Payment for referrals on a patient-bypatient basis creates bad incentives and increases the risk of fraud."
+While the sentencing transcript reflects that the District Court judge did not consider Petitioner's crime to be of the most egregious character, the judge nevertheless recognized that Petitioner's criminal acts could potentially have had an adverse impact on the healthcare system.
+The District Court judge stated: "The crimes that [Petitioner and the other defendants] have pled guilty to in this case arise from a statute which is, in essence, a prophylactic statute.
+Payment for referrals on a patient-by-patient basis creates bad incentives and increases the risk of fraud."
 IG Ex.
 5 at 98.
 Although the judge acknowledged that "[t]here are no fraudulent billings that are attributable to [Petitioner and the other defendants]" (IG Ex.
 5 at 98), he noted that "what makes this crime more serious than a technical violation of the rules is the requirement of willfulness.
 [Petitioner and the other defendants] have admitted that they knew that at least some of their conduct violated the Anti-Kickback law, but they did it anyway."
 IG Ex.
 5 at 101.
-I note that, as part of his sentence, Petitioner was liable to the United States for a substantial forfeiture judgment - \$44,197.00 - related to the proceeds of his illegal behavior.
+In assessing the defendants' culpability, the District Court judge found that Petitioner was "the most culpable defendant in [the] case" and expressed his opinion that Petitioner was "the individual who [was] principally responsible for giving life to this scheme."
 IG Ex.
-7. Regardless of Petitioner's attempt to re-characterize his offense, his criminal acts show that he is a highly untrustworthy individual who poses a threat to federal health care programs.
+5 at 106, 116.
+I note that, as part of her sentence, Petitioner was liable to the United States for a substantial forfeiture judgment - \$138,400.00 - related to the proceeds of her illegal behavior.
+IG Ex.
+6. Regardless of Petitioner's attempt to re-characterize her offense, her criminal acts shows that she is a highly untrustworthy individual who poses a threat to federal health care programs.

-D. Petitioner must be excluded for the statutory minimum of five years under 42 U.S.C. § 1320a-7(c)(3)(B).
+D. Petitioner must be excluded for the statutory minimum of five years under $42 \text{ U.S.C.} \ \S 1320a-7(c)(3)(B)$.